barnabycollins/blog/_posts/2023-05-02-sound-tech-for-djs.markdown

 have a pre-amp built in behind the connectors.
 Line level inputs don't need pre-amps though, for obvious reasons.

+## Analogue vs digital

+So, we're familiar with analogue signals.
+Next up, digital signals.
+I won't go into too much details, but essentially a digital signal turns a sound system into a series of numbers rather than as a wiggly line on, say, a vinyl record.

+It checks what the signal's voltage is (or 'samples' it) several tens of thousands of times a second, and uses those numbers to describe the signal.
+A device playing back a digital signal simply joins the dots back up.
+You might think that the 'steppyness' of a digital signal would affect the sound, but a low-pass filter and some clever maths called the Nyquist–Shannon theorem actually means that a digital signal is capable of perfectly describing any analogue signal, provided that there is an upper limit on the frequencies we try to recreate.
+Humans are physically unable to hear frequencies above 20kHz, so this limitation is fine.
+Devices that convert between digital and analogue are called digital to analogue converters, or DACs - you'll never guess what an ADC does.

+In general, digital audio is better than analogue audio - it is immune to interference and capable of carrying multiple channels down a single cable.

+There is a separate analogue/digital discussion, unrelated to the audio signals that connect your devices together - that of analogue and digital DJ mixers.
+Analogue mixers such as Allen & Heath's Xone line are fully analogue, meaning that your audio signals travel through the whole mixer without any digital signal processing (DSP).
+However, the effects units in modern mixers use DSP - so these mixers do not include effects past EQ and filters (which can be easily recreated with analogue circuitry).

 ## Audio connectors

 You've probably noticed that there are several different ways of sending audio